-- (a) Well Tests - The permittee shall give at least 30 days advance written notice to the Director in an electronic format of any planned workover, stimulation, or other well test. - (b) Planned Changes - The permittee shall give written notice to the Director in an electronic format, as soon as possible, of any planned physical alterations or additions to the permitted injection facility other than minor repair/replacement or maintenance activities.
-An analysis of any new injection fluid and, as specified in Section N of this Permit, an analysis of any additional source of carbon dioxide, shall be submitted to the Director for review and written approval at least 60 days prior to injection; this approval may result in a permit modification. - (c) Anticipated Noncompliance - The permittee shall give at least 30 days advance written notice to the Director in an electronic format of any planned changes in the permitted facility or activity which may result in noncompliance with permit requirements.
+- (a) Well Tests - The permittee shall give at least thirty (30) days advance written notice to the Director in an electronic format of any planned workover, stimulation, or other well test. - (b) Planned Changes - The permittee shall give written notice to the Director in an electronic format, as soon as possible, of any planned physical alterations or additions to the permitted injection facility other than minor repair/replacement or maintenance activities.
+An analysis of any new injection fluid shall be submitted to the Director for review and written approval at least sixty (60) days prior to injection; this approval may result in a permit modification. - (c) Anticipated Noncompliance - The permittee shall give at least thirty (30) days advance written notice to the Director in an electronic format of any planned changes in the permitted facility or activity which may result in noncompliance with permit requirements.